eslint/rfcs/designs/2025-support-gfm-alert-syntax-parsing/README.md

 > [!NOTE] hi
 > Useful information that users should know, even when skimming content.

-#### Alert syntax should not be enclosed in HTML opening or closing tags
+#### GFM Alert syntax should not be enclosed in HTML opening or closing tags

 ```md
 <div>